Table of Contents

 - Nuts: as discussed previously there is no strong evidence that one type is significantly superior to another, and positive health benefits can be seen with 0.5-1 ounce of nuts daily.
 Thus, consider purchasing the cheaper options and eating smaller amounts to still achieve health benefits while making them last longer.
 Keep in mind that Brazil nuts are easy to consume in excess (as discussed in Lesson 10).

-- Eggs: the extra vitamin D or ω-3 fatty acids in supplemented eggs are typically not worth the price; sufficient ω-3 fatty acids can be obtained from fish and it is cheaper to supplement vitamin D directly if needed.
+- Eggs: the extra vitamin D or omega-3 fatty acids in supplemented eggs are typically not worth the price; sufficient omega-3 fatty acids can be obtained from fish and it is cheaper to supplement vitamin D directly if needed (supplementation was discussed in Lesson 9).

-- Dairy: milk is relatively cheap, as are certain types of cheese when purchased in bulk.
+- Dairy: milk is relatively cheap (though increasing in price due to inflation), as are certain types of cheese when purchased in bulk.
 Make sure to seal cheese (ie, in plastic wrap) for storage to minimize oxidation over time.

 - a decrease in waist circumference (-1.68 cm)